-- There are flexible repayment terms.
-Depending on the lender, you may find longer loan terms.
+- Flexible repayment terms: Depending on the lender, you may find longer loan terms.
 This can help reduce your monthly payments.

-- Lenders may have strict requirements.
-Qualifying for a $25,000 personal loan requires you to meet the lender’s specific requirements.
-These often include a minimum credit score and gross income.
+- Strict requirements: Qualifying for a $25,000 personal loan requires you to meet the lender’s specific requirements, which often include a minimum credit score and gross income.

-- It may have a negative impact on your credit.
-Lenders conduct hard credit checks when evaluating your eligibility for a loan.
-This may affect your credit score.
+- Credit score damage: Lenders conduct hard credit checks when evaluating your eligibility for a loan, affecting your credit score.
 Additionally, failure to make payments on time will harm your credit history.

-- You get more debt.
-A $25,000 personal loan increases your debt load, and you’ll want to plan ahead to be sure you can meet your obligations.
+- More debt: A $25,000 personal loan increases your debt load, necessitating a careful repayment plan to be sure you can meet your obligations.

-Protecting yourself against predatory loans and lenders is important to prevent falling into a debt trap.
+Protecting yourself against predatory loans and lenders is important to avoid a debt trap.
 Below are some red flags you should note when getting a $25,000 personal loan.

-- The lender isn’t clear about the fees, terms and rates
+- The lender isn’t transparent about the fees, terms and rates.

-- There are a lot of negative reviews from previous clients
+- There are a lot of negative lender reviews from previous clients.

 Researching services and offers can make a huge difference when deciding on a lender.
 Aside from ensuring you’re not becoming a victim of predatory loans, it can also help you find the best deals.

 Where to Get a $25,000 Personal Loan